 This simple vanilla latte recipe is so decadent and flavorful with just 3 ingredients I bet some of you are already using in your morning coffee.
 You can thank me later as you add this hot latte with lots of foamy milk to your at-home caffeine routine!

-No fancy equipment required!
+No fancy espresso machine required!

 This is your basic shopping list for this vanilla latte recipe, but you can find all the measurements and steps in the recipe card at the end of this post.